Domestic policy of the Justin Trudeau government: 2017 Canadian federal budget

 Minister Morneau presented his second budget "Building a Strong Middle Class" on March 22, 2017, in which he projected a deficit of $28.5 billion which risk adjustment of $3 billion.
 It was adjusted again following the 2017-2018 Annual Financial Report of the Government of Canada to $19.0 billion.
 A "retroactive change" was made to the accounting "methodology for the determination of the discount rate for unfunded pension obligations".
 As a result of this change in auditing, revisions were recommended by the Auditor General for budget numbers from 2006 through 2016.
 What had been reported as a small surplus in FY 2014–15, was audited as a small deficit with these retroactive changes.

 2018 Canadian federal budget

 Minister Morneau presented the FY 2018–2019 budget which projected a deficit of $18.1 billion.
 The 2018-2019 Annual Financial Report of the Government of Canada revised the deficit to $14.0 billion.
+The government also announced the Canada Summer Jobs program in 2018.